awesomemotive/edd-library/CONTRIBUTING.md

 #Contribute To EDD Code Snippet Library

-The EDD code snippet library is a community maintained repository and so contributions are always welcome.
+The EDD code snippet library is a community-maintained repository and so contributions are always welcome.

 ## Submitting a Snippet